Assessments.

 Booking your spot:

-Spring 2024
+Spring 2025

 Tracking progress:

 With Tango, it’s not so much about what we do but how we do it.
-Hence, when we practice and need to trouble shoot a sequence or step, we do it with the help of, and in relation to these concepts: Balance, Alignment, Weight Transfer, Spiral, Embrace, and Musicality.
+Hence, when we practice and need to troubleshoot a sequence or step, we do it with the help of, and in relation to these concepts: Balance, Alignment, Weight Transfer, Spiral, Embrace, and Musicality.

 Scroll down to learn more about the 6 pillars